sahiga/developer.box.com/guides/best-practices/branding-guidelines.md

 If you include your own brand name (for example,
 "My Company Box Client"), you’re probably fine.
-Nonetheless, this is probably the most ambiguous guideline, so please [contact][contact] if you have any questions, and we’ll get you sorted out right away!
+Nonetheless, this is probably the most ambiguous guideline, so please [contact us][contact] if you have any questions, and we’ll get you sorted out right away!

 In short though, this means: